jo/sync-tank/distributed-migration-strategies/index.md

 This is a JSON-document storing information about a todo item.
 We will see more of these documents when we start developing an example application in the next part.
 But for now we want to focus just on the `_id` attribute, the document identifier.

 CouchDB uses `_id` to uniquely identify documents.
 If there is any information you need to be unique throughout the database, put it into the `_id`.
 If you don't set one yourself, CouchDB will create a UUID for you and set it for you, but we recommend to take the opportunity and store more meaningful information here, in other words: make the `_id` semantic!
 In the example we store the document type along with a UUID.
-This allows us to quickly identitfy the kind of document we are dealing with if this id is returned e.g. from a query.
+This allows us to quickly identify the kind of document we are dealing with if this id is returned e.g. from a query.
 It also allows us to extract documents by type via the handy [`_all_docs`](http://docs.couchdb.org/en/latest/api/database/bulk-api.html#db-all-docs) query.
 Finding a good strategy for creating `_id`s is one of the challenges when it comes to data design.
 We will touch upon this topic a couple of times further down the road.

 As was briefly mentioned above, CouchDB makes it possible to retrieve documents by implementing the powerful [MapReduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) pattern.
 In particular, it allows us to create so-called 'views' that define which data should be returned when they are queried.
 CouchDB will then build indices to find the requested data quickly and efficiently.
 As of version 2.0.0 CouchDB also allows queries via [Mango selectors](http://docs.couchdb.org/en/latest/api/database/find.html) that are based on MapReduce and are very performant yet flexible.
 The ability to query efficiently is of central importance when it comes to data design but there is no need to go into further depth at this point because the discussion of migrations will not require that.